zeinabdastmozd/Data-Science/README.md

 ### 4. Prediction

-Machine learning techniques are used to predict future energy availability based on historical observations.
+Machine learning **baseline and machine learning models** techniques are used to predict future energy availability.

-The main requirement is to provide a prediction **at least 24 hours ahead**.
+The main requirement is to provide a prediction **at least 24 hours ahead**, for the machine learning I took window size of 24 to predict the next 24 hour.

 ### 5. Energy Estimation